syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Fires while file or folder has been pasted successfully
+Fires when a file or folder is pasted successfully.

 <table class="params">
 <thead>